mattermost/docs/source/configure/file-storage-configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-Configure file storage configuration by going to **System Console > Environment > File Storage**, or by editing the ``config.json`` file as described in the following table.
+Configure file storage settings by going to **System Console > Environment > File Storage**, or by editing the ``config.json`` file as described in the following table.

 Mattermost currently supports storing files on the local filesystem and Amazon S3 or S3-compatible containers.
 We have tested Mattermost with `MinIO <https://min.io/>`__ and `Digital Ocean Spaces <https://docs.digitalocean.com/products/spaces/>`__ products, but not all S3-compatible containers on the market.
 If you are looking to use other S3-compatible containers, we recommend completing your own testing.